odepoint/VRC-Pid-Example/README.md

 # Vex-Pid-Example
-Simple PID controller thrown together to demonstrate one for vex robotics
+Quick 1D turning PID controller

+Zero ki and kd, tune kp, and then repeat for ki and kd